kazimkazam/photo-gallery/README.md

 The SPA fetches all photos from Pexels API (https://www.pexels.com/api/documentation/).
 To find a random word to search for related photos, the SPA uses the random-words package (https://www.npmjs.com/package/random-words).

-The loading spinner animation used while waiting for photos to be fetched and shown is based on the react-loading package (https://www.npmjs.com/package/react-loading).
+The loading spinner animation used while waiting for photos to be fetched and shown is based on the react-spinners-components package (https://www.npmjs.com/package/react-spinners-components / https://github.com/kazimkazam/react-spinners-components).

 The Footer component was not planned to be like it is, i.e., not even looks like a footer...
 But I'll leave this way for now.
 This way, is also preety fast to change the component's look to whatever we may want to.